Twinsburg Wastewater Treatment Plant Combined Heat and Power Addition

 Several years ago, the wastewater treatment plant in Twinsburg, Ohio, was regularly flaring methane gas from the plant’s waste digester into the atmosphere.
 So, city leaders sought out a viable alternative to burning off this byproduct of the treatment process, and found a solution with a combined heat and power (CHP) system.

 GEM Energy’s Capstone C65 microturbine, was the equipment of choice.
-The resulting CHP system uses the excess methane to generate 65kW of electricity for the plant’s consumption.
+The resulting CHP system uses the excess methane to generate 65kW in electricity for the plant’s consumption.
 The cogeneration system also uses heat from the microturbine exhaust to heat the digester, increasing its efficiency.

 For peace of mind in handling the long-term maintenance and service of its micro turbine, the Twinsburg plant management took advantage of GEM Energy’s Capstone Factory Protection Plan (FPP).
 That service contract allows the plant operators to focus their attention on the conditioning system.